ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 There are two categories of terminals:

 * So-called **RELAY** terminals used **ONLY** by type-1 transactions associated with a VTAM application.
 Each terminal in this first sub-group represents one session between VIRTEL and a host application; in this sub-group, either a relay must be configured for each terminal, or the sub-group must refer to :ref:`“logical pool of relays”<#_V499AG_LogicalPool>`.
 Whichever method is chosen, each relay must be defined by an APPL statement in a VTAM node of type APPL.
 Either explicit or repeated terminal definitions may be used.
-* So-called **LOCAL** terminals used by all non type-1 transactions, for example transaction associated with VIRTEL modules or to a directory hosted in a VSAM file.
+* So-called **LOCAL** terminals are used by all non type-1 transactions, for example transaction associated with VIRTEL modules or to a directory hosted in a VSAM file.

 All terminals, whether physical or virtual, using the services of VIRTEL must be referenced.
 This chapter describes the group of functions associated with the management of the terminals as well as their existing relationship to other administration functions, for example, management of lines or entry points.